imlearninggit/imlearninggit/index.md

 ## Join Me!

-I hope to use this site to plan and document my journey.
+I hope to use this space to plan and document my journey as I learn Git, Python, JavaScript & expand on my Bash skills.

-I hope to use and learn Git as I learn Python and JavaScript as all are essentially corequisits.

-'''''markdown

 #### Some Goals for Git...
     -repos for my own scripts and automations -individual repos for each device, system or, whatever.
     -establish a point of reference using github pages

 #### Some Goals in General...
     -update/upgrade home systems
     -automate using python, bash, & js
       -financial